-We analyzed the past 4 years of food tracking data from millions of users of LIVESTRONG.COM’s MyPlate (and our free iPhone and Android apps).
-From the over 2 million foods in our database, below are the 40 foods Americans eat most often.
+After analyzing the past 4 years of data from millions of people using LIVESTRONG's MyPlate (and the free iPhone and Android apps) to track their daily calories from over 2 million foods in the database, we determined this list of the 40 foods Americans eat most often.

-Are you surprised that coffee is the No. 1 most-consumed "food"?
+And coffee is No. 1 on the list.
+Are you surprised that is the No. 1 most-consumed "food"?

 Considering that 54 percent of Americans drink coffee every day, downing 3 cups on average per day, its first-place rank begins to make sense.

-Did you know that people in the U.S. spend over $40 billion each year on coffee alone?
-Yup, that’s billion with a “B”!
+The U.S. population spends over $40 billion annually on coffee.
+Yep, that’s billion with a “B"!

 Our MyPlate users track coffee most often as "black," followed by "coffee with creamer."
-While Bulletproof Coffee is gaining popularity among LIVESTRONG’s readers, it still has a long way to go to catch up to the more traditional ways of enjoying a cuppa joe.
+While Bulletproof Coffee has some traction among LIVESTRONG’s readers, it still has a long way to go to catch up to the more traditional ways of enjoying a cuppa joe.